 Performance Settings

 Frame rate directly affects how smoothly your aim registers.
-Dropping from 60 FPS to 30 FPS makes tracking feel sluggish because inputs update less frequently.
+Dropping from 60 FPS to 30 FPS makes tracking feel sluggish because inputs update less often.
 Set your Rendering Mode to Performance in Fortnite's graphics settings to prioritize frame rate over visual quality, especially on mid-range hardware.

 How to Practice Aim Without a Dedicated Training Map